sagi-z/vimspectorpy/README.md

 :Pyattach [name]

 " pytest started with debugpy, attached to immediately with vimspector.
-" The default name is 'Pytest' - it is mapped to a port number you " can attach to with :Pyattach, if you accidentally detach from it.
+" The default name is 'PytestD' - it is mapped to a port number you " can attach to with :Pyattach, if you accidentally detach from it.
 " 'options' are passed on to pytest.
-:Pytest [name] [options]
+:PytestD [name] [options]

 " pytest started with debugpy for the current file, attached to immediately " with vimspector.
-The default name is 'Pytest' - it is mapped to a port " number you can attach to with :Pyattach, if you accidentally detach from it.
+The default name is 'PytestD' - it is mapped to a port " number you can attach to with :Pyattach, if you accidentally detach from it.
 " 'options' are passed on to pytest.
 The path to the current file is appended.
-:PytestThis [name] [options]
+:PytestDThis [name] [options]

 " nosetests started with debugpy, attached to immediately with vimspector.
-" The default name is 'Nosetests' - it is mapped to a port number you " can attach to with :Pyattach, if you accidentally detach from it.
+" The default name is 'NosetestsD' - it is mapped to a port number you " can attach to with :Pyattach, if you accidentally detach from it.
 " 'options' are passed on to nosetests.
-:Nosetests [name] [options]
+:NosetestsD [name] [options]

 " nosetests started with debugpy for the current file, attached to immediately " with vimspector.
-The default name is 'Nosetests' - it is mapped to a port " number you can attach to with :Pyattach, if you accidentally detach from it.
+The default name is 'NosetestsD' - it is mapped to a port " number you can attach to with :Pyattach, if you accidentally detach from it.
 " 'options' are passed on to nosetests.
 The path to the current file is appended.
-:NosetestsThis [name] [options]
+:NosetestsDThis [name] [options]
 ```

 ### other commands